merjench/AlgoCasts/README.md

 #Data Structures:

 Ways of organizing information with optimal runtime complexity for adding or removing records

 JS natively implements several data structures.
 You will be asked about 'inferior' data structure
+   #Queue
+   - adding a record and it's linier.
+First in first out (FIFO).
+   - think about standing in line to get a ticket.